rgnets/LICENSE/README.md

 # Redistributed Open-Source Software Licenses
 The rXg utilizes a collection of freely available open-source software that are made available via the FreeBSD ports repository.
-The list of included packages is maintained in the file [open-source-licenses](open-source-licenses)
+The list of included packages is maintained in the file [FreeBSD-Packages](FreeBSD-Packages)

 The list of Node.js packages used is maintained in the file [Node-Packages](Node-Packages)